This information explains how to talk with your child about the end of your life.

 646-888-0200

 Some bereaved families find counseling helpful.
-Our psychiatrists and psychologists lead a bereavement clinic that provides counseling and support to individuals, couples, and families who are grieving, as well as medications to help if you feel depressed.
+Our psychiatrists and psychologists lead a bereavement clinic that provides counseling and support to individuals, couples, and families who are grieving, as well as medicine to help if you feel depressed.

 Spiritual Care